-The second phase is the payment phase, during which the purchaser receives a fixed payment for a set period of time or the remaining lifetime of the purchaser.
+The second phase is the payment phase, during which the purchaser receives a fixed payment for a fixed period of time or the remaining lifetime of the purchaser.

-The length of time an annuity is paid out over will affect the size of the payments, with shorter terms yielding larger payments.
+The length of time an annuity is paid out over will affect the size of the payments, with shorter terms yield larger payments.